nmillrr/aortica/PRD.md

-# PRD: Aortica — Core AI ECG Engine (Phase 0 + Phase 1)
+# PRD: Aortica — AI ECG Copilot Platform (Phase 0–4)

 ## Introduction

 Aortica is an open-source AI ECG analysis platform designed to close the most critical gaps in clinical ECG: poor device generalization, narrow single-task models, black-box outputs, inaccessible tooling, and exclusion of rural/low-resource settings.

 This PRD covers **Phase 0 (Foundation)**, **Phase 1 (Core Engine)**, **Phase 2 (Edge & Rural Deployment)**, **Phase 3 (Federated Learning & Equity)**, and **Phase 4 (Regulatory & Scale)**.
 Phase 0–1 delivered the core ML pipeline.
-Phase 2 extends this with REST API, CLI, React web UI with AI copilot, edge-optimized models (ONNX + INT8), offline sync, Docker, docs, and LMIC deployment.
+Phase 2 extends this with REST API, CLI, React web UI with AI copilot, edge-optimized models (ONNX + INT8), offline sync, Docker, docs, Android ONNX app, and LMIC pilot deployment.
 Phase 3 adds federated learning via Flower, differential privacy, equity gating CI checks, public performance cards, and expanded task heads for rare arrhythmias, STEMI mimics, strain patterns, and metabolic/drug effects.
 Phase 4 completes the platform with FHIR R4 / HL7 EHR integration, DICOM SR write-back, worklist prioritization, PDF/JSON-LD report generation, case-based ECG retrieval, regulatory document library (IEC 80601-2-86, FDA SaMD, CE-MDR templates), and prospective validation tooling.
-Native mobile apps are deferred to future work.

 **Distribution model:** Aortica is a self-hosted, open-source toolkit distributed via `aortica.io`.
 Clinicians and institutions download and run it locally (Docker or pip install) — no data ever leaves the deployment site.
 This preserves patient privacy, eliminates recurring infrastructure costs, and enables deployment in data-sovereignty-constrained settings.
 A landing page at `aortica.io` provides download links, documentation, and demo assets.

 **Deployment target:** The primary deployment scenario is a rural or resource-limited clinic with a laptop or workstation, intermittent internet, and USB-attached 10/12-lead ECG hardware.
 The FastAPI backend runs locally (Docker or bare-metal), and the React frontend is served as a **Progressive Web App (PWA)** that caches itself and the ONNX edge model for fully offline use after first load.
 When the local server is reachable, the full model is used; when offline, inference falls back to ONNX Runtime Web (WebAssembly) running the INT8 edge model directly in the browser.
 This hybrid architecture requires no internet dependency after initial setup.

 **Tech stack:** Python with PyTorch (primary) and TensorFlow/Keras (parallel) for ML.
 FastAPI for REST API, gRPC for high-throughput service.
 React + Vite + TypeScript for web UI with PWA service worker.
-ONNX Runtime (server-side) and ONNX Runtime Web/WASM (in-browser offline inference) for edge deployment.
+ONNX Runtime (server-side), ONNX Runtime Web/WASM (in-browser offline inference), and ONNX Runtime Mobile (Android) for edge deployment.
 Click + Rich for CLI.
 Docker for packaging.
 Flower (flwr) for federated learning.
 OpenDP for differential privacy.
 FHIR R4 via `fhir.resources` for EHR integration.
 HL7 v2.x via `hl7apy`.
 DICOM SR via `pydicom`.
 WeasyPrint for PDF report generation.
 JSON-LD via `pyld`.
 Annoy/FAISS for latent space nearest-neighbor retrieval.
 OpenCV + pdfplumber for PDF/image ECG scan digitization.

 **Team:** Small team; stories sized at ~30 min of focused implementation each.

+## Clinical Mission: AI ECG Copilot for Cardiologists

+Aortica's primary clinical identity is an **AI ECG copilot** — a decision-support tool that sits alongside cardiologists and catches the subtle, edge-case findings that are most dangerous when missed.

+Cardiologists are highly skilled at routine ECG interpretation, but certain patterns are reliably difficult for even experienced readers:

+- **Edge-case arrhythmias:** Intermittent pre-excitation (WPW), Brugada pattern (type 2/3), subtle atrial flutter with variable block, junctional rhythms masquerading as sinus, fascicular VT, short-coupled PVCs with malignant potential
+- **Strain patterns:** Early/subclinical LV strain from hypertension or aortic stenosis, RV strain in pulmonary embolism (S1Q3T3 variants), apical ballooning (Takotsubo) vs. ACS, and diffuse strain from infiltrative cardiomyopathies (amyloid, sarcoid)
+- **Signals hiding in plain sight:** Early repolarization vs. STEMI mimics, de Winter T-waves, Wellens syndrome (biphasic T-wave warning of LAD lesion), aVR ST-elevation suggesting left main/3-vessel disease, subtle QTc prolongation, and Sgarbossa criteria in paced/LBBB rhythms
+- **Risk signals:** ECG-derived markers of future AF onset, subclinical LV dysfunction (normal ECG with reduced EF), and progressive conduction disease before symptomatic block

+Every feature in this PRD — from edge deployment to federated learning — serves this mission: making a copilot that is **accurate on the hard cases**, **trustworthy in its confidence estimates**, **explainable in clinical language**, and **accessible everywhere cardiologists practice**.

 ## Goals